kojingharang/TOTP-tool/README.md

 # TOTP tool

-An HTML to show TOTP and QR codes from totp URLs, to help migration of Google Authenticator
+An HTML to show TOTP and QR codes from otpauth URLs, to help migration of Google Authenticator

 # How to use

-Open index.html and just paste totp urls.
+Open index.html and just paste otpauth urls.
 See default value of textarea.